 In terms of that criminal element – those infamously named the “bad hombres” by President Donald Trump – Rouzer suggested putting American political pressure on the Latin and South American countries from which immigrants are fleeing from entrenched poverty and socio-political violence.

 “These are desolate and desperate countries,” Rouzer said.
 “People would not be coming here from there in such numbers if they did not have it so bad at home.
 We need to put serious pressure on those countries, in terms of the drug cartels and violence, and get them to clean up their acts.”

 Rouzer also suggested that demand for narcotics inside the United States was a fundamental part of cartel power, which in turn has led to social and political strife in countries pinned under the de facto control of cartels.

 “There wouldn’t be any drugs coming across the border if there was no demand for them,” said Rouzer.
 “We need to have a war on drugs again in American just like Nancy Reagan did in the 1980s with the ‘Say No to Drugs’ campaign.”

-While Rouzer was clear that, he said amnesty for illegal immigrants was unacceptable – in part because he believed it would lead to increased fatalities at the border.
+While Rouzer said for him the idea of amnesty for illegal immigrants was unacceptable — in part because he believed it would lead to increased fatalities at the border.
 He also said that, once the border was secure, he believed it would be time to “address the humanitarian aspects of the issue” of immigration.